Nxtra/blogs-david-en-nick/blog-athena.md

 Specifically the ETL jobs achieved the following:

 - First we needed to figure out what the current data looked like.
-  In other words, we needed to register a schema for our source data (i.e. the data partitioned according to Kinesis Firehose timestamps, which we landed on S3) in the Glue Catalog.
+  In other words, we needed to register a schema for our source data (i.e. the data partitioned according to Kinesis Firehose timestamps, which we landed on S3) in the Glue Catalogue.
 - In order to determine this schema we needed to run a crawler, which explored the existing data and determined the format of this data.
-  Running the crawler created a schema for the source data an registered that schema with the Glue catalog.
+  Running the crawler created a schema for the source data an registered that schema with the Glue catalogue.
 - Next we needed to run an ETL process in order to transform the data into new partitions.
   As already mentioned, in this blog we will focus on the use of Athena to achieve the repartitioning.
   Read our next blog to see how it is done with AWS Glue.
 - After the data was repartitioned, we of course wanted to be able to query the data for analysis purposes.
   To achieve this, we needed to run a crawler again to establish what the repartitioned data looked like.
-  The crawler then registered the new schema in the Glue Catalog.
+  The crawler then registered the new schema in the Glue Catalogue.

 To run this process continuously would not be very efficient.
 On the other hand, running this process not frequently enough (only once a week for example) would mean that we would have to wait too long to be able report on new data.